 Here’s what you include in an outline for a 5- Paragraph Essay.

 Do you want to have a source of endless writing ideas?
-Journaling is a great habit for you.
+Journaling is an excellent habit for you.

-- What’s the most interesting thing I read about?
+- What’s the most intriguing thing I read about?
+Why is it interesting?

-- What ideas from class did I agree with?
-Why?
+- What ideas from class did I agree with and why?